VIRGO Data Products

 Description and Availability of Level-1.8 and 2 Data Products

-The level-1.8 and 2 TSI time series for VIRGO, PMO6V and DIARAD are available as hourly and daily values.
+The level 2 TSI time series for VIRGO, PMO6V and DIARAD are available as hourly and daily values.
 For a detailed description of the evaluation see VIRGO Radiometry below.
 Note that since version 5_005 the date of the update is added to the version.
-Since version 6_000 the algorithms for the evaluation have changed for the PMO6V evaluation from level 1 to 1.8 and for the corrections of DIARAD level 1.8 to 2.0 (see below).
+Since version 6_000 the algorithms for the evaluation have changed for the PMO6V evaluation from level 1 to 1.8 and for the corrections of DIARAD level 1.8 to 2.0.
+Since version 6_004 a new algorithm has been used to produce the level 2.0 from level 1.0 data.
 The actual VIRGO TSI is shown in Figure 2.1 which is also part of the composite TSI.

 Figure 2.1: VIRGO level-2 time series. (pdf-Figure )